denji/awesome-http-benchmark/README.md

 * [__httperf__](https://github.com/httperf/httperf) – difficult configuration, slow and single threaded, written in `C`
 * [__inundator__](https://github.com/opsengine/inundator) – A simple and high-throughput HTTP flood program, written in `C`/`Linux`
 * [__jmeter__](http://jmeter.apache.org/) – Apache  JMeter™, pure application designed to load test performance both on static and dynamic resources, written in `Java`
+* [__locust__](https://locust.io/) – easy-to-use, distributed load testing tool with real-time web UI.
+Simulates a swarm of concurrent users, the behavior of each of them is defined by your python code.
+Written in `Python`
 * [__mgun__](https://github.com/byorty/mgun) – A modern tool for load testing HTTP servers, written in Go (`golang`)
 * [__pounce__](https://github.com/X4/pounce) – evented, but results fluctuate, it's sometimes faster than `htstress`, written in `C`
 * [__siege__](http://www.joedog.org/siege-home/) – slow and single threaded, written in `C`